jbcodeforce/eda-studies/docs/eda.md

 ## Selecting event bus technologies

-As introduced in the event backbone component description above, there are different messaging capabilities.
+As introduced in the event backbone capabilities section above, there are different messaging capabilities to support.
+There is not yet a product that supports all those needs.
+An enterprise deployment for an event-driven architecture needs to address all those capabilities at different level, and at different time.
+It is important to any EDA adoption to start small, and add on top of existing event-driven applications.

+### Event Backbone queueing needs:

 Consider queue system for:

-* Exactly once delivery, and to participate into two phase commit transaction.
-* Asynchronous request/reply communication: the semantic of the communication is for one component to ask a second component to do something on its data.
-This is a **Command pattern** with delay on the response.
+* Support point to point delivery (asyncronous implementation of the command pattern): Asynchronous request/reply communication: the semantic of the communication is for one component to ask a second component to do something on its data.
+* Exactly once delivery, and to being able to participate into two-phase commit transaction (certain Queueing system support XA transaction).
+* Ordering of message is important.
 * Messages in queue are kept until consumer(s) got them.

 Consider streaming system, like Kafka, AWS Kinesis data stream, as pub/sub and persistence system for: